machiobrian/Night/ReadMe.md

 * Rank : no. of tensor dimensions. 'tf.ndim'
 * Dimension/Axis : Access a particular dimension of a tensor

-> 'Most of the Time: We spend in shaping our tensors for either entry into a model or exit.'
+> Most of the Time: We spend in shaping our tensors for either entry into a model or understanding the outputs of a model, so that we can shape our inputs.